soanvig/Moon/_posts/2017-06-11-how-background-position-works.md

 - the black box = container
 - the red box = background image
-- x = the distance between real reference point and left edge of container - the given value
+- x = the distance between reference point and left edge of container - the given value
 - y = the size of background image (set by `background-size`)
 - z = the distance between left edge of container and left edge of image
+- blue 'x' = the reference point

 Let's start with some initial CSS code: